lukas-holzner/lholz.de/_posts/2022-08-07-testing-jekyll.md

 {% include video id="BBnomwpF_uY" provider="youtube" %}

-Inclouduing Pictures, can be done, by uploading them into an assets folder, but I'm not really satisfied with that solution yet.
+Including Pictures, can be done, by uploading them into an assets folder, but I'm not really satisfied with that solution yet.
 I'll see if I can find something better.

 ## Conclusion